JTAL3/team-generator/README.md

 # Installation
-To take advantage of the Team Profile Generator, you must have Git and Node.js installed on your machine.
+In order to access the Profile Generator, you must have Git and Node.js installed on your machine.
 In the terminal, run npm install to download all necessary dependencies.